rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 agents[^myopicnote].
 Unfortunately, we currently [don't know how to construct myopic agents][myopictraining]: simply training agents with myopic reward is insufficient.
 This is the hard problem of AI cognition once again.
-However, I'd note that it would likely be easier to create myopic agents then to instill complex deontological values.
+However, I'd note that it would likely be easier to create myopic agents than to instill complex deontological values.
 However, even if we know how to construct myopic agents, they have [potential safety issues mostly related to decision theory][myopicissues].
 Resolving these safety issues also likely requires